Post by Admin on Sept 30, 2014 13:34:42 GMT

 This Appleby Collection is a line by line transcription of the census returns for the period 1841 to 1911 inclusive.

 Update - A transcription of the 1939 Civilian Register has now been included.

 Before 1911 the census forms were completed by appointed enumerators.
-What the enumerators wrote was their interpretation of what was said to them.
+What the enumerators wrote was their interpretation of the information given to them.
 These transcripts are my interpretation of what the enumerators wrote.
 The enumerators were more concerned with an accurate count than with accurate spelling.

 The 1911 census was the first to be completed by the householders themselves, with all the implications of varying literacy levels.
 The census returns were then checked (and amended as necessary) by the enumerators.
 Where practical this 1911 transcription has tried to preserve both the original householder’s entries and how the enumerators amended the returns.

 Please review page 1 of the 1911 transcription for more information, including how householders were instructed to count the rooms in their homes.